 Ever heard of vermicomposting?

-Chances are you’ve heard of composting: a form of waste disposal where organic materials – like bananas, leaves and egg shells – decompose naturally, broken down by billions of microorganisms into the essential component of soil called humus (which happens to be a fantastic, environmentally-friendly fertilizer).
+Chances are you’ve heard of composting, a form of waste disposal where organic materials – like bananas, leaves and egg shells – decompose naturally, broken down by billions of microorganisms, into the essential component of soil called humus (which happens to be a fantastic and environmentally-friendly fertilizer).

 Well, just add worms into the mix and, voila, you have vermicompost!